Remember My Song: Composition and recording

 It was co-produced by session guitarist Big Jim Sullivan and record producer Derek Lawrence.
 Siffre wrote or co-wrote all tracks on the album with the exception of "Old Time Song", which was written by studio musicians Chas Hodges and Dave Peacock, who later became known as the duo Chas & Dave.

-Like all of Siffre's albums from before, Remember My Song was released on the Pye International record label.
+Like all of Siffre's previous albums, Remember My Song was released on the Pye International record label.

 Legacy

 The album lingered in obscurity for many years until 1999 when the beginning song "I Got The..." was sampled by the American rappers Eminem and Dr. Dre for Eminem's first hit single "My Name Is".
 The hook played by Hodges and Peacock featured prominently and was heavily repeated throughout the single in a replayed sample.